rajat157/offers-bot/README.md

 # OffersBot

-OffersBot is a Discord bot which fetches offers on games from Steam store.
+OffersBot is a Discord bot which fetches offers on games from the Steam store.

 ## Installation